 The Shakopee Mdewakanton Sioux Community Grounds is home to many of the businesses in Prior Lake, providing a large portion of employment in the city.
 The culture and history of the Shakopee Mdewakanton Sioux are an important part of Prior Lake.

-Every year in August, the community hosts a Wacipi, or Pow Wow, which is one of the best things to do in Prior Lake, Minnesota.
+Every year in August, the community hosts a Wacipi, or Pow Wow, one of the best things to do in Prior Lake, Minnesota.
 Join the celebration of Dakotah’s history and culture by attending the 3-day event.

-This opportunity is a fantastic way to learn about the area’s history, teach your children about American history and various cultures, or perhaps celebrate your own ancestry.
-You can find the Wacipi grounds just north of the Mystic Lake Casino Hotel.
+This opportunity is a fantastic way to learn about the area’s history, teach your children about American history and various cultures, or perhaps celebrate your ancestry.
+You can find the Wacipi grounds north of the Mystic Lake Casino Hotel.

 15. Attend a Local Event in Prior Lake